 - Most importantly, the project must be feasible for the time frame available.
 The student is encouraged to work with the mentor to reduce the scope of work.

-Mentor Step-by-Step Instructions for the Longitudinal Research Project (LRP) Proposal Process
+Mentor Step-by-Step Instructions for the DSRP or LRP Proposal Process

 Guide your student during the proposal development.